My name is Cari Derbitsky, and I teach Grades 4 and 5 in Room 5.

-Thank you for visiting my class blog.
-You are welcome to look through the pages that are already posted.
-I have details about class routines and programs.
-The posts are full of ideas on how to support your child’s learning at home.
-For glimpses into your individual child and happenings in the classroom, please refer to your child’s Spaces account.
+Thank you for visiting my class blog!
+You are welcome to explore the existing pages, which include details about our class routines and programs.
+The posts are designed to provide you with ideas on how to support your child’s learning at home.
+For insights into your child’s progress and classroom activities, please refer to their Spaces account.

 A growth mindset occurs when we believe our intelligence and abilities can be improved with effort and the right strategies.
 In contrast, those with a fixed mindset believe their intelligence and abilities cannot be altered in a meaningful way.
 Here is a graphic on fixed mindset vs. growth mindset.